 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Routine chiropractic care X-rays and modalities are not covered.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care X-rays and modalities are not covered.
 Manual manipulation of the spine to correct a subluxation is covered.
-Additional coverage may be provided by your former employer.
-See your Summary of Benefits Routine dental care, such as cleanings, fillings or dentures.
-Limited coverage available (See Dental Services in your Summary of Benefits) Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids, unless otherwise defined in Section 2.2 Covered Services chart Some services may be covered.
-(See your Summary of Benefits , Vision care , for more information.)
+Routine dental care, such as cleanings, fillings or dentures.
+Limited coverage available (See Dental Services in your Summary of Benefits) Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Limited coverage available.
+(See Vision care, for more information.)
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Limited Routine Footcare is also provided.
+See Podiatry in the Medical Benefits Chart.